 There are also cases reported of Pakistani migrants who are smuggled to Europe.
 According to the UNODC, there have been incidents where the migrants have been caught holding fake id cards and counterfeit documents.

-In addition, security services has also seen an increase in people from Syria and Egypt using these human smuggling networks to escape the violence in their countries.
+In addition, criminal justice departments in Pakistan have also seen an increase in people from Syria and Egypt using these human smuggling networks to escape the violence in their countries.

 Source: Ayaz Gul, “UN: Human Trafficking Increasing in Pakistan,” Voice of America, January 23, 2014.